Green Flake: Personal life

 Green Flake married Martha Morris, possibly in 1852.
 Martha was born in Mississippi in 1828, the daughter of Vilate, and arrived in Utah in 1848.
 She was the half-sister of Oscar Crosby and Hark Lay.
 They had two children: Lucinda Vilate, born December 2, 1854, who married George Stevens in 1872, and Abraham, born in 1857 and married to Mary Steele.
 Martha Flake died January 20, 1885.
 After her death Green moved to Gray's Lake, Idaho.
 Green Flake carved the gravestone for Martha's grave, which bears the inscription "In my father's house are many mansions."
 Green Flake died in Idaho on October 20, 1903.
 He was buried in the Union Cemetery in Cottonwood Heights, Utah, next to his wife.

 In 1851, after James Flake's death, William Crosby wrote in a letter to Brigham Young that Green was a "Lying disafected Saucy to Brother Flakes wife [sic]".
 An article on the Pioneer Day celebrations in Salt Lake City noted his presence there, describing him as "a vigorous, broad-shouldered, good-natured, bright old gentleman."

 Legacy

 One of Flake's descendants was Lucille Bankhead, a civil rights activist in Utah and the first Relief Society president of the Genesis Group.

+Black Pioneer is a 2020 biopic.